 When changes are imposed to the IoT service orchestration in order for an SPDI or QoS orchestration property to be valid at design-time, these changes must be communicated back where the description of the orchestration has been created (in this case, the Recipe Cooker component).
 The recipient of the changes is the end user that needs to confirm them.
 As soon as the said changes have been accepted by the user (or automatically accepted based on a set of predefined user preferences), the new, updated IoT service orchestration is deployed.
-Such a change could be the replacement of a component with another component (or a combination of components; e.g. when a device fails to comply to certain properties, such as because of an expired certification) or even the addition of an extra component into the orchestration to make sure that two services in sequence are interoperable (e.g., a semantic mediator; alterations at the output of the first service).
+Such a change could be the replacement of a component with another component (or a combination of components; e.g. when a device fails to comply to certain properties, such as because of an expired certification) or even the addition of an extra component into the orchestration to make sure that two services in sequence are interoperable (e.g., a semantic mediator; alterations at the output of the first service are undertaken by the extra component, thus constituting it compatible with the input of the second service).